L7R7/gitlab-ci-build-statuses/README.md

 The app exposes the following endpoints:

 * `/statuses`: Responds with an HTML page that shows the current statuses of the pipelines.
 This page will automatically refresh using the configured UI update interval.
 You can use the query flag `norefresh` to disable that (this is probably only helpful for debugging)
+* `/jobs`: Responds with an HTML page that shows the current running jobs on the online runners.
+This page will automatically refresh using the configured UI update interval.
+You can use the query flag `norefresh` to disable that (this is probably only helpful for debugging)
 * `/health`: Responds with a status indicating if the app is ready to serve requests.